paullabonne/Rd3f/README.md

 R and Python code for creating a dataframe out of the [Forex Factory](https://www.forexfactory.com) online economic calendar.

-- The `Python` code in `get_ff.py` scraps the html source page of the economic calendar for each day.
+- The `Python` code in `get_ff.py` scrapes the HTML source page of the economic calendar for each day.
-- The `R` code in `build_ff.Rmd` creates a dataframe out of these html source pages.
+- The `R` code in `build_ff.Rmd` creates a dataframe out of these HTML source pages.
-- The `R` code in `cleaning.Rmd` cleans the data and categorises the variables into groups, i.g. inflation.
+- The `R` code in `cleaning.Rmd` cleans the data and categorises the variables into groups, e.g., inflation.
 - The `R` code in `summary.Rmd` provides a summary of the resulting dataset.